 Thanks to my friend, Michelle, who blogs over at MichWanderlust, I just learned that most sunscreens hurt the coral in the ocean.
 So if you can, please try to look for a sunscreen that is “reef friendly” like the Reef Safe one below.

 I like to take as many towels as I can.
 One to lay on, one to fold up and use as a pillow, and one to use to dry off.
 If you prefer you could also use a beach blanket to lay on.
 There are countless options when it comes to towels, I like to go with bright summer colors and something that will dry quickly.
 It seems like round towels are becoming a new trend, but I haven’t tried that yet.
 Luckily, you can get beach towels from most hotels, if it is close to the beach or has a pool.

 Bathing Suit/Cover up/Change of Clothes

 Ok this one is a little obvious, you will need a bathing suit if you want to go into the water.
-I like to also bring a coverup and change of clothes for later.
 You might also want to get a waterproof bag to keep your wet clothes separate from the rest of your stuff.
 Depending on your itinerary and length of your beach trip, you should probably bring more than one bathing suit.